 Who does not want to learn how to play basketball now a days?
+Why?

 Basketball is a global sport, played and followed all across the world.
 It also has the third richest professional league in the world, with the NBA.
 The superstars in the sport, like LeBron James, Kevin Durant, and James Harden are household names.

 But compared to other sports like golf or football, basketball has had a relatively short history.
 It was invented in Springfield, MA, by a Canadian PE instructor, James Naismith in 1891.
 He designed it as a warm-up sport for athletes in the cold winter months.

 Over the years, basketball has evolved into an extraordinarily energetic and ultra-competitive game.
 It is widely played in schools, sports clubs, public parks, neighborhoods, and even in home backyards.
 It is a game that can be played pretty much anywhere, with just the bare minimum of equipment.

 How To Play Basketball